notetakingforeggs/surfeillanceV2-backend/README.md

 - **J-Unit** - Testing Framework.
 - **Maven** - Dependency management.
 - **IntelliJ IDEA** - Recommended IDE for running and testing the project.
+- **Hibernate ORM** - Objec Relational Mapper do deal with SQL queries.

 ## <a id = "acknowledgements" ></a> 🙏 Acknowledgements